Nuclei-Software/nuclei-sdk/doc/source/overview.rst

 .. note::

-    If you are looking for Nuclei N100 SDK for Nuclei 100 series CPU, please refer to https://doc.nucleisys.com/nuclei_n100_sdk
+    If you are looking for Nuclei N100 SDK for Nuclei 100 series CPU, please refer to :ref:`N100 support status <n100_support_limitation>`

 The **Nuclei Software Development Kit (SDK)** is an open-source software platform to speed up the software development of SoCs based on Nuclei Processor Cores.